Diurem/Diurem/README.md

 ## Note:

 This is my new account.

 Not much active but will try to be better.

+This Account will just be random programs but eith no readmes what so ever.

+For employers.
+This is my seconnd account where i do my thing.

+For non coders.
+This is random and i wont be putting much time on this like my first account.

+For coders.
+I took off the twist of not putting tthe dependencies in the repos.

+I might start soon.